 The attenuation of a given signal in decibels can be found using the following equation:

-shows that these resistances can be represented by the tap position (RW-L) and the total number of taps (RH-L).
+Figure 2 shows that these resistances can be represented by the tap position (RW-L) and the total number of taps (RH-L).

 Figure 2.
 Linear-potentiometer tap points are located at equal resistor segments along the entire resistor string.